Gloria Hemingway: Relationship with Ernest Hemingway

-In addition to the conflict over him finding Gloria in Martha Gellhorn's clothing, Ernest and his child were estranged for many years, beginning when Gloria was 19 and arrested for entering a women's bathroom in women's clothes.
-Ernest blamed Pauline, and the enormous stress triggered an underlying condition and caused her death, which he blamed on his child.
-Ernest also said the child had "the biggest dark side in the family except me".
+In addition to the conflict over him finding Hemingway in Martha Gellhorn's clothing, Ernest and his child were estranged for many years, beginning when Hemingway was 19 and arrested for entering a women's bathroom in women's clothes.
+Ernest blamed Pauline, and the enormous stress triggered an underlying condition and caused her death, which he then blamed on Hemingway.
+Ernest also said Hemingway had "the biggest dark side in the family except me".
 As an attempt at reconciliation, Hemingway sent her father a telegram in October 1954 to congratulate him on being awarded the Nobel Prize and received $5,000 in return.
 They had intermittent contact thereafter.

 One such example was a letter from Hemingway to Ernest in reply to one which referenced her gender exploration stating "The clothes business is something that I have never been able to control, understand basically very little, and I am terribly ashamed of.
 I have lied about it before, mainly to people I am fond of, because I was afraid they would not like me as much if they had found out."

-Gloria wrote a short account of her father's life and their strained relationship, Papa: A Personal Memoir, that became a bestseller.
-When it appeared in 1976, Norman Mailer wrote in the preface, "There is nothing slavish here....For once, you can read a book about Hemingway and not have to decide whether you like him or not."
+Hemingway wrote a short account of her father's life and their strained relationship, Papa: A Personal Memoir, that became a bestseller.
+When it appeared in 1976, Norman Mailer wrote in the preface, "There is nothing slavish here....For once, you can read a book about [Ernest] Hemingway and not have to decide whether you like him or not."
 The New York Times called it "a small miracle" and "artfully elliptical" in presenting "gloriously romantic adventures" with "a thin cutting edge of malice".
 Hemingway wrote of her own ambitions in the shadow of her father's fame: "What I really wanted to be was a Hemingway hero."
 Of her father she wrote: "The man I remembered was kind, gentle, elemental in his vastness, tormented beyond endurance, and although we always called him papa, it was out of love, not fear."
 She quoted her father as telling her: "You make your own luck, Gig" and "You know what makes a good loser?
 Practice."
 Time magazine criticized the author's "churlishness" and called her work "a bitter jumble of unsorted resentments and anguished love."
-Her daughter Lorian responded to Papa with a letter to Time that said, "I would also like to know what type of person the author is...I haven't seen him for eight years...I think it sad that I learn more about him by reading articles and gossip columns than from my own communication with him."
+Her daughter Lorian responded to Papa with a letter to Time that said, "I would also like to know what type of person the author is ...
+I haven't seen [her] for eight years ...
+I think it sad that I learn more about [her] by reading articles and gossip columns than from my own communication".

 According to her wife Valerie, Hemingway enjoyed her father's portrayal of her as Andrew in Islands in the Stream (1970) and later used the text as the epigraph to her memoir of her father.
-Valerie included this text as the epigraph to her own tribute to Gloria Hemingway written two years after her death:
+Valerie included this text as the epigraph to her own tribute to Hemingway written two years after her death: